XinyueZ/NavigatorDemo/README.md

 [v0.2.3](https://github.com/XinyueZ/NavigatorDemo/releases/tag/v0.2.3)
 > Offline is available.

+- Support showing menu if offline.
+1. Show nothing if the App has never be online.
+2. Show last loaded menu if the App was once online and now is offline.

 [v0.2.2](https://github.com/XinyueZ/NavigatorDemo/releases/tag/v0.2.2)
 > UI changed, performance for rebuilding on list etc.
 - Shrink of height of link, node entry.